gyorilab/emmaa/emmaa/tests/README.md

 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 local   all             postgres                                peer
 ```
-And you should change it to look as it does above, changing what is likely
+Change `peer` or `md5` in the `METHOD` section to be `trust`.
+This will allow
-`peer` in the `METHOD` section to be `trust`. *Note that you should **not** do
+you to access the test databases without a password. *Note that you should
-this when the database could be exposed to the outside or multiple users may be
+**not** do this when the database could be exposed to the outside or multiple
-using the same machine*.
-After changing the file, you will need to reboot your
+users may be using the same machine*.
+After changing the file, you will need to
-computer.
+reboot your computer.

 Once that is done, you can create the test database that EMMAA uses:
 `emmaadb_test` by entering the following command: